IWGP Heavyweight Championship (IGF): Belt designs

 The title design featured a black leather base with five gold plates spaced evenly apart and the center plate being the largest.
 On the center plate, the words "IWGP Heavyweight Champion" were featured alongside the caricature of an eagle or similar bird of prey.

 Reigns

-The inaugural champion was Brock Lesnar, as recognized by IGF as the official IWGP Heavyweight Champion.
-There were a total of three reigns among three wrestlers during the title's brief history before being unified with the IWGP Heavyweight Championship.
+The inaugural champion was Brock Lesnar, who was recognized by IGF as the official IWGP Heavyweight Champion.
+There were a total of three reigns among three wrestlers during the title's brief history before being unified with the NJPW-recognized IWGP Heavyweight Championship.